PapersOfMathieuNls/phd-thesis/02_background.md

 - Failure: The inability of a software system or component to perform its required functions within specified requirements.
 - Crash: The software system encountered a fault (defect) that triggered a fatal failure from which the system could not recover from/overcome.
 As a result, the system stops.
 - Bug report: A bug report describes a behaviour observed in the field and considered abnormal by the reporter.
 Bug reports are submitted manually to bug report systems (bugzilla/jira).
 There is no mandatory format to report a bug.
 Nevertheless, a bug report should have the version of the software system, OS, and platform, steps to reproduce the bug, screen shots, stack trace and anything that could help a developer assess the internal state of the software system.
 - Crash report: A crash report is issued as the last thing that a software system does before crashing.
-Crash reports are usually reported automatically (crash reporting systems are implemented as part of the software).
+Crash reports are usually reported automatically (crash reporting systems are implemented as part of the software application).
 A crash report contains data (that can be proprietary) to help developers understand the causes of the crash (e.g., memory dump,...).

-In the remaining of this section, we introduce the two types of software repositories: version control and project tracking system.
+In the remaining of this section, we introduce the two types of software repositories that are used in this thesis: version control and project tracking systems.

 ## Version control systems\label{sec:version-control}